Crying, Waiting, Hoping: Recordings

-The song was first recorded on December 14, 1958 by Holly (only himself with guitar) in apartment 4H of "The Brevoort", Fifth Avenue, Manhattan (many other sources say apartment 3B).
+The song was first recorded on December 14, 1958 by Holly (by himself, with an acoustic guitar) in apartment 4H of "The Brevoort", Fifth Avenue, Manhattan (many other sources say apartment 3B).
 After Holly's death on February 3, 1959, his home recordings of his last six compositions were turned over to record producer Jack Hansen.
-Hansen hired studio musicians and a backup vocal group, the Ray Charles Singers, to augment Holly's vocal and guitar.
+Hansen hired studio musicians and a vocal backing group, the Ray Charles Singers, to augment Holly's vocal and guitar.
 The idea was to match the established sound of Buddy Holly and the Crickets as closely as possible.

 "Crying, Waiting, Hoping" is technically the most successful of the six overdubs; it turned out so well that it was originally intended as the "A" side of a 45-rpm single.
 Holly wrote and recorded the song with pauses ("Cryin' ... waitin' ... hopin' ... you'll come back").
 Hansen ingeniously turned the solo into call-and-response verses, so the backup singers fill in the pauses with an "echo" of each word.
 (For a German reissue of this song, the producer took the "echo" idea literally, and played the Hansen recording in an echo chamber.)

 Hansen's studio version of "Crying, Waiting, Hoping" was recorded on June 30, 1959, at Coral Records' Studio A, along with "Peggy Sue Got Married".
 Both sides were released as Buddy Holly's first posthumous single.
 (The remaining four tunes on Holly's tape were re-recorded by Hansen and company in 1960.
 All six were issued on an album, The Buddy Holly Story, Vol. 2.)

 Holly's manager, Norman Petty, recorded his own versions of the last six Holly originals in 1964, using his own studio facilities and backup group, The Fireballs.
-Petty's versions differ from Hansen's versions in that there are no background vocals, and the melodies have new surf-guitar arrangements added to them.
+Petty's versions differ from Hansen's versions in that there are no backing vocals, and the melodies have new surf-guitar arrangements added to them.

 The Beatles version

 "Crying, Waiting, Hoping" was part of the Beatles' nightclub act during their formative years.
 It was a direct transcription of the 1959 Buddy Holly record.
 George Harrison sang the lead vocal and replicated studio guitarist Donald Arnone's instrumental bridge, note for note.
 The group performed the song during their failed Decca audition on January 1, 1962, with George Harrison on the lead vocal and Pete Best on drums.

-The Beatles repeated the song on August 6, 1963, for the Pop Go The Beatles radio show.
+The Beatles repeated the song on August 6, 1963, for the Pop Go the Beatles radio show.
 The BBC recording, which has been released commercially, features Ringo Starr on drums.

 The Beatles never recorded the song during their heyday, but the group hadn't completely forgotten it.
 On January 29, 1969, between takes during a recording session, George Harrison began idly singing and playing "Crying, Waiting, Hoping."
 Paul McCartney and John Lennon jumped in immediately with their backing vocals, as they had in their early days, and Starr accompanied them.
 Harrison played the Donald Arnone bridge from memory.